mrahhal/release-cycle/README.md

 ## Changelog

-The CHANGELOG.md file will be filled as we work towards a release.
+The CHANGELOG.md file will be added to as we work towards a release.
 No change should be merged without it being recorded in this file.

 Usually when a release is ready, you'd edit the changelog (strip "Unreleased", add a date, make sure the diff link is updated) and from this commit you tag and publish.